jw0k/serial2ti83/README.md

 * nylon M3x10mm standoffs (eBay, $1.69 for 25 pieces)
 * nylon M3x6mm philips screws (eBay, $1.79 for 25 pieces)
 * 3.5mm to 2.5mm stereo jack cable (eBay, $0.99)

+*Note: not every 2.5mm jack plug fits TI-83 smoothly.
+You may need to file away bits of plug's plastic housing so it goes all the way into the socket*

 * some jumper cables
 * basic tools (soldering iron, philips screwdriver, dremel tool, drill, files, etc.)

 ### Assembling the device

+The first step is to attach standoffs to the Arduino board:

 ![a01](images/a01.jpg)

+Sometimes you will need to file edges of the DC socket and connector headers to make space for screws.

 ![a02](images/a02.jpg)

+Drill 4 holes in the bottom part of the box.
+The holes should match Arduino's layout:

 ![a03](images/a03.jpg)

 ![a04](images/a04.jpg)

+Screw the Arduino board to it:

 ![a05](images/a05.jpg)

+Make a rectangular opening for the USB plug in the top part of the box.
+You may use a drill and finish with a file.
+The opening should be correctly positioned so that it matches with the USB socket.

 ![a06](images/a06.jpg)

+Drill a hole on the other side of the top part of the box and attach the 3.5mm jack socket.
+Solder 3 jumper cables to it.

 ![a07](images/a07.jpg)

 ![a08](images/a08.jpg)

+Connect the jumper cables to the Arduino (see schematic above).

 ![a09](images/a09.jpg)

+Assemble the box.
+Use the 4 screws included with it.

 ![a10](images/a10.jpg)

+Insall 4 rubber feet:

 ![a11](images/a11.jpg)

+This is the final result:

 ![a12](images/a12.jpg)